pism/pism/doc/sphinx/manual/std-greenland/parameter-study.rst

 To illustrate a parameter study in this Manual we restrict consideration to just two important parameters for ice dynamics,

-- `q=` ``pseudo_plastic_q``: exponent used in the sliding law which relates basal sliding velocity to basal shear stress in the SSA stress balance; see subsection :ref:`sec-basestrength` for more on this parameter, and
+- `q=` :config:`basal_resistance.pseudo_plastic.q`: exponent used in
+  the sliding law which relates basal sliding velocity to basal shear stress in the SSA stress balance; see subsection :ref:`sec-basestrength` for more on this parameter, and
-- `e=` ``sia_enhancement_factor``: values larger than one give flow "enhancement" by making the ice deform more easily in shear than is determined by the standard flow law :cite:`LliboutryDuval1985`, :cite:`PatersonBudd`; applied only in the SIA stress balance; see section :ref:`sec-rheology` for more on this parameter.
+- `e=` :config:`stress_balance.sia.enhancement_factor`: values larger
+  than one give flow "enhancement" by making the ice deform more easily in shear than is determined by the standard flow law :cite:`LliboutryDuval1985`, :cite:`PatersonBudd`;
+  applied only in the SIA stress balance; see section :ref:`sec-rheology` for more on this parameter.

 By varying these parameters over full intervals of values, say `0.1\le q \le 1.0` and `1 \le e \le 6`, we could explore a two-dimensional parameter space.
 But of